 The user can also specify timestamps contained in the data stream itself.

-- The timestamp should be contained in a column of type "long".
+- The timestamp needs to be contained in a column of type

-- The timestamp should be in epoch format (eg. milliseconds since Jan 1, 1970).
+- The timestamp needs to be in epoch format (for example, milliseconds since Jan 1, 1970).

-If an invalid timestamp is encountered in the stream (eg. NaN), then that message's timestamp defaults to 0, causing the message to be excluded from the current window.
+If an invalid timestamp is encountered in the stream (for example, NaN), then the timestamp of the message defaults to 0, causing the message to be excluded from the current window.

-If your data does not include a timestamp in a suitable format, it's possible to compute a new timestamp column from another existing column (using input transformations).
+If your data does not include a timestamp in a suitable format, it is possible to compute a new timestamp column from another existing column (using input transformations).